dftbplus/dftbplus/INSTALL.rst

 * Make sure that external libraries are compiled with the same precision models for the variables (same integer and floating point values) as DFTB+.
 Also, they should have been preferably built with the same compiler and with similar compiler flags than DFTB+.
-(See the Troubleshooting section for further information.)
+(See the **Troubleshooting section** for further information.)

-* External libraries on non-standard locations (as typical on HPC-systems) can only be reliable found by CMake if their library path occurs in the ``CMAKE_PREFIX_PATH`` environment variable. **Make sure that your CMAKE_PREFIX_PATH environment variable contains all relevant paths!**
+* External libraries in non-standard locations (as typical on HPC-systems) can only be reliable found by CMake if their library path occurs in the ``CMAKE_PREFIX_PATH`` environment variable. **Make sure that your CMAKE_PREFIX_PATH environment variable contains all relevant paths!**